Applies To: AuthPoint Multi-Factor Authentication, AuthPoint Total Identity Security

-The AuthPoint Gateway is a lightweight software application that you install on your network so that AuthPoint can communicate with your RADIUS clients, the AuthPoint agent for ADFS, and your Active Directory or LDAP database.
+The AuthPoint Gateway is an application that you install on your network so that AuthPoint can communicate with your RADIUS clients, the AuthPoint agent for ADFS, and your Active Directory or LDAP database.
 The Gateway functions as a RADIUS server and is required for RADIUS authentication and to enable LDAP synced users to authenticate with SAML resources.

 You can see the Gateway(s) you have configured on the Gateway page.
-There is a tile for each Gateway that shows you the version that is installed and the current status of the Gateway.
+There is a tile for each Gateway that shows you the version that is installed, the IP address, and the current status of the Gateway.

 - — The Gateway is installed and can communicate with WatchGuard Cloud